An Efficient Representation for Filtrations of Simplicial Complexes: Introduction

-However, such data structures are redundant and typically very big, and they are not sensitive to the underlying structure of the complexes.
+However, such data structures are typically very big, and they are not sensitive to the underlying structure of the complexes.
 This motivated the design of more compact data structures that represent only a sufficient subset of the simplices.
 A first idea is to store the 1-skeleton of the complex together with a set of blockers that prevent the expansion of the complex~\cite{DataStructure3}.
-A dual idea is to store only the simplices that are maximal for the inclusion.
-Following this last idea, Boissonnat et al.\ \cite{BKT15} introduced a new data structure, called Simplex Array List, which was the first data structure whose size and query time were sensitive to the geometry of the simplicial complex.
+A dual idea is to store only the simplices that are maximal with respect to inclusion.
+Following this last idea, Boissonnat et al.\ \cite{BKT15} introduced a new data structure, called the Simplex Array List, which was the first data structure whose size and query time were sensitive to the geometry of the simplicial complex.
 SAL was shown to outperform ST for a large class of simplicial complexes.

 Although very efficient, SAL, as well as data structures that do not explicitly store all the simplices of a complex, makes the representation of filtrations problematic, and in the case of SAL, impossible.
 In this paper, we introduce a new data structure called Critical Simplex Diagram (CSD) which has some similarity with SAL.
 CSD only stores the critical simplices, i.e., those simplices all of whose cofaces have a higher filtration value, and in this paper, we overcome the problems arising due to the implicit representation of simplicial complexes, by showing that the basic operations on simplicial complexes can be performed efficiently using CSD.
-In short, CSD compromises on the membership query (which is slightly worse than that for ST) in order to save storage and to perform insertion and removal efficiently.